Download page Tenant User Management.

 Tenant User Management Overview

-AppDynamics user credentials are managed according to the authentication options selected in Settings> Administration > Authentication Provider.
+AppDynamics user credentials for both SaaS and on-premises deployments are managed according to the authentication options selected in Settings> Administration > Authentication Provider.
 There are three user authentication options:

 |Authentication Provider||User Type||Description|